IyamarereIvan/pdsnd_github/README.md

 US Bikeshare project

 ### Description
-study of Bike sharing in three cities in the uS
+study of Bike sharing in three cities in the Us getting different insights from the data

 ### Files used
 chicago.csv